andreaestandia/1.0_island_rule_GWAS/README.md

-# The genetic basis of the island rule in birds
+# **Standing genetic variation and** ***de novo*** **mutations underlie parallel evolution of island bird phenotypes**

-This repository contains the code necessary to reproduce all analyses.
+This repository contains the code necessary to reproduce all analyses in the folder `pipeline`

-- Within `docs/1.0_methods.md`  you will find the full pipeline and where I’ve run each script (whether in *ARC*, the University of Oxford cluster that uses SLURM or *Nesoi*, our local server) .

-- The folder `analysis` contains specific scripts for each of the analyses. `notebooks/R` contains R scripts to reproduce the figures.

-- `src` contains custom and other scripts that are used in `1.0_methods.md`.

-Raw data, intermediate files and final output will be uploaded to Dryad and a link will be made available soon.
+Raw data, intermediate files and final output will be uploaded to Figshare and a link will be made available soon.

 Feel free to drop me an email (andrea.estandia@biology.ox.ac.uk) if you have any questions.